powerhome/power-tools/docs/README.md

 ## Supporting multiple gem versions

 To support multiple versions of a gem, and add a build to the pipeline, we use [Appraisal](https://github.com/thoughtbot/appraisal).
-The installation is simple, add `appraisals` to your gemspec as a development dependency and install it, then create an Appraisals file like the following to support multiple versions of rails:
+The installation is simple, add `appraisal` to your gemspec as a development dependency and install it, then create an Appraisals file like the following to support multiple versions of rails:

 ```ruby
 appraise "rails-6-1" do